next-exp/sw-docs/docs/source/production.rst

 .. code-block:: text

+  Note: these files disappeared due to an incident in the neutrinos cluster.
+  This is just for reference.
-  /data5/users/gdiaz/NEXT100/LightTables (for productions before May 2024)
+  /data4/NEXT/NEXT100_prod/LightTables/ (for productions before May 2024)
   /lustre/neu/data4/NEXT/NEXT100/MC/Tables/202405_Krishan (for productions after May 2024)

 **Config** files for the rest of the production chain can also be found on `here <https://github.com/gondiaz/NEXT100-0nubb-analysis/tree/main/ic_processing/templates>`_ on Github.